 How much do insurers usually charge for participation fees?

-Despite qualms that participation fees will render the insurance policy useless since they will also ask the policyholders to pay a fee, the deductions for such is not as big as what people think.
+Despite qualms that participation fees will render the insurance policy useless, the deductions for such is not as big as what people think.

 Most insurance companies will ask you to pay out-of-pocket costs before they cover the rest of the expenses based on your car’s type and market value: